eens1/en/content/apologetics/against-vatican-ii/new-mass-new-rites-new-sacraments/why-the-new-mass-is-invalid.md

 ---
-title: "WHY THE NEW MASS IS INVALID"
 date: 2024-12-19
+title: WHY THE NEW MASS IS INVALID
+video: true
 ---

 {{< youtube QdujkV8INtg >}}